-In the U.S. state of Ohio, cannabis is illegal for recreational use, but possession of up to 100 grams is decriminalized.
-Legislation to allow a regulated system of medical marijuana cultivation, sale, and possession was enacted in 2016, but the system did not come into effect until 2017.
+Cannabis is illegal for recreational use in the U.S. state of Ohio, but ownership of up to 100 grams is decriminalized.
+Legislation was enacted in 2016 to allow a regulated system for the cultivation, sale, and possession of medical marijuana, but the system did not enter into force until 2017.

 By Ohio law, medical marijuana can be used to treat 21 qualifying conditions:

 After Nov.
 1, the State Medical Board will start accepting petitions to potentially add additional qualifying conditions.